Iceland travel advice

 During your stay in Iceland:

-• always obey safety rules and advice in the vicinity of volcanoes, geysers, and hot springs
+• always obey safety rules and advice in the vicinity of volcanoes and geysers

 • follow the instructions of local authorities, including any evacuation orders